 As we process post-recycled waste, we reduce waste volumes by 90 percent, and we recover, reuse and recycle ferrous metals.
 The remaining ash residue is disposed of at our Saugus ash monofill, which features an environmentally protective barrier wall system that is equivalent to a traditional liner and consistently operates in accordance with regulatory standards.
 The ash disposal process is continuously monitored and includes strict management procedures and operations to protect the environment.

 Protective of Public Health and the Environment

 Wheelabrator Saugus has a strong commitment and track record for supporting a safe and healthy environment.

-- Our energy-from-waste facility and ash monofill are continuously monitored and consistently operate in accordance with stringent federal, state and local environmental standards designed to protect public health and the environment, including the surrounding Rumney Marsh and Saugus River Watershed
+- Our waste-to-energy facility and ash monofill are continuously monitored and consistently operate in accordance with stringent federal, state and local environmental standards designed to protect public health and the environment, including the surrounding Rumney Marsh and Saugus River Watershed

 - Our ash monofill includes an environmentally protective barrier wall system that is equivalent to a traditional liner, in compliance with MA DEP and U.S. EPA requirements

 As part of our commitment to the environment, Wheelabrator Saugus maintains the Bear Creek Wildlife Sanctuary, a 370-acre wildlife refuge abutting the 2,274-acre Rumney Marsh ecosystem in Saugus and Revere.
 Situated directly behind Wheelabrator Saugus, the Bear Creek Wildlife Sanctuary is certified by the Wildlife Habitat Council as both a Wildlife at Work and a Corporate Lands for Learning habitat location.